 Related Articles

-Install Bridge
+Install and Configure Bridge

 Follow the below step-by-step procedures to configure and use Bridge in Qntrl.
 Step 1: Download the Bridge agent Only one Bridge agent can be installed per machine.
-To download a bridge agent in Qntrl: Navigate to (settings), under Advanced click ...
+Login to Qntrl.
+Navigate to (settings) >> Advanced >> Bridge, and click Downloads. ...

 Bridge agent settings